-The data type of the argument is represented by one of the symbols i, u, c, t, f, a, which may be specified in lower or upper case:
+The data type of the argument may be one of the following characters and may be specified in lower or upper case:

-Туре Description I Integer The value is interpreted as a 2s complement signed integer U Unsigned integer The value is interpreted as an unsigned integer С Character The value is interpreted as a character.
+Type Description I Integer The value is interpreted as a 2s complement signed integer U Unsigned integer The value is interpreted as an unsigned integer С Character The value is interpreted as a character.
 In the Unicode Edition, the value maps directly onto a Unicode code point.
 In the Classic Edition, the value is interpreted as an index into DAV.
 This means that DAV positions map onto corresponding ANSI positions.
-For example, with DIO=0: DAV[35] = 's', maps to ANSI[35] = ' Type Description Т Translated character The value is interpreted as a character.
+For example, with DIO=0: DAV[35] = 's', maps to ANSI[35] = ' Туре Description Т Translated character The value is interpreted as a character.
 In the Unicode Edition, the value maps directly onto a Unicode code point.
 In the Classic Edition, the value is translated using standard Dyalog DAV to ANSI translation.
-This means that DAV characters map onto corresponding ANSI characters.
-For example, with DIO=0: DAV[35] = 's', maps to ANSI [115] = 's' F Float The value is interpreted as an IEEE 754-2008 binary64 floating point number D Decimal The value is interpreted as an IEEE 754-2008 decimal128 floating point number (DPD format) J Complex Р uintptr-t This is equivalent to U4 on 32-bit versions and U8 on 64-bit Versions Z APL array with header This is the same format as is used to transmit APL arrays over TCP/IP Sockets
+This means that DAV characters map onto corresponding ANSI characters .
+For example, with DIO=0: DAV[35] = 's', maps to ANSI [115] = 's' F Float The value is interpreted as an IEEE 754-2008 binary64 floating point number D Decimal The value is interpreted as an IEEE 754-2008 decimal128 floating point number (DPD format) J Complex Р uintptr-t This is equivalent to U4 on 32-bit versions and U8 on 64-bit versions Z APL array with header This is the same format as is used to transmit APL arrays over TCP/IP Sockets